Global Business Cycle Indicators

 Please download related PDFs on the upper right corner of this page.

-- The Conference Board CEI for Spain, a measure of current economic activity, decreased again in April.
-The coincident economic index declined by 1.8 percent (about a -3.5 percent annual rate) between October 2012 and April 2013, the same rate as during the previous six months.
-Additionally, the weaknesses among the coincident indicators have remained more widespread than strengths.
-Meanwhile, GDP declined by 2.1 percent (annual rate) in the first quarter, continuing its extended contraction which began in the middle of 2011.
+- The Conference Board CEI for Spain, a measure of current economic activity, declined again in September.
+The coincident economic index decreased 1.1 percent (about a -2.1 percent annual rate) in the six-month period ending in September 2013, an improvement from its decline of 2.3 percent (about a -4.5 percent annual rate) in the previous six months.
+In addition, the strengths among the coincident indicators have become more widespread than the weaknesses in the last six months.
+Meanwhile, real GDP increased 0.4 percent (annual rate) in the third quarter, according to the flash estimate by Instituto Nacional de Estadística, after contracting by 0.4 percent (annual rate) in the second quarter.

-- The LEI for Spain increased for the second time this year, though its six-month growth rate has slowed.
-Meanwhile, the CEI for Spain has been on a downward trend for almost two years, however the pace of its decline has slowed since the beginning of 2013.
-Taken together, the recent behavior of the composite indexes suggests that the current contraction in the economy is likely to continue, though its pace may ease in the near term.
+- The LEI for Spain has been trending upward during the past twelve months, and as a result its six-month growth rate has improved.
+Meanwhile, the CEI for Spain has been on a downward trend for more than two years, but its six-month growth rate has become less negative than earlier this year.
+Taken together, the recent behavior of the composite indexes suggests that the current contraction in the economy should continue to ease and modest economic growth is possible going into 2014.

 LEADING INDICATORS.
-Four of the six components that make up The Conference Board LEI for Spain increased in April.
-The positive contributors — in order from the largest positive contributor to the smallest — are job placings, the inverted long-term government bond yield, the Spanish equity price index, and the capital equipment component of industrial production.
-The negative contributors — in order from the larger negative contributor to the smaller — are the Spanish contribution to Euro M2 and the order books survey.
+Four of the six components that make up The Conference Board LEI for Spain increased in September.
+The positive contributors — in order from the largest positive contributor to the smallest — are the Spanish equity price index, job vacancies, the long-term government bond yield (inverted), and the Spanish contribution to Euro M2.
+The negative contributors are order books survey and the capital equipment component of industrial production.

-With the increase of 0.7 percent in April, The Conference Board LEI for Spain now stands at 105.0 (2004=100).
-Based on revised data, this index declined 0.3 percent in March and declined 0.4 percent in February.
-During the six-month span through April, the index increased 1.8 percent, and five of the six components advanced (diffusion index, six-month span equals 83.3 percent).
+With the increase of 0.5 percent in September, The Conference Board LEI for Spain now stands at 106.9 (2004=100).
+Based on revised data, this index increased 0.2 percent in August and 0.5 percent in July.
+During the six-month span through September, the index increased 2.5 percent, and five of the six components advanced (diffusion index, six-month span equals 83.3 percent).

 COINCIDENT INDICATORS.
-Two of the five components that make up The Conference Board CEI for Spain increased in April.
-The positive contributors — starting from the larger positive contributor — are the retail sales survey and real imports*.
-Employment* and industrial production excluding construction declined in April.
+Three of the five components that make up The Conference Board CEI for Spain increased in September.
+The positive contributors — in order from the largest positive contributor to the smallest — are industrial production excluding construction, final household consumption*, and real imports*.
+The retail sales survey and employment* declined in September.

-With the decline of 0.1 percent in April, The Conference Board CEI for Spain now stands at 94.0 (2004=100).
-Based on revised data, this index decreased 0.2 percent in both March and February.
-During the six-month span through April, the index decreased 1.8 percent, and only one of the five components advanced (diffusion index, six-month span equals 20.0 percent).
+With the decrease of 0.3 percent in September, The Conference Board CEI for Spain now stands at 92.8 (2004=100).
+Based on revised data, this index decreased 0.1 percent in August and 0.2 percent in July.
+During the six-month span through September, the index decreased 1.1 percent, and four of the five components advanced (diffusion index, six-month span equals 80.0 percent).

 Professional Contacts at The Conference Board: